-- · g_d has already been computed when applying NoteCommitment, and need not be computed again. - For Sapling, as explained in the note in § 5.4.9.3 'Jubjub' on p.
-98, abst ${\mathbb{J}}$ accepts non-canonical compressed encodings of Jubjub curve points.
+- \cdot g_d has already been computed when applying NoteCommitment, and need not be computed again. - For Sapling, as explained in the note in § 5.4.9.3 'Jubjub' on p.
+100, abst ${\mathbb{J}}$ accepts non-canonical compressed encodings of Jubjub curve points.
 Therefore, an implementation MUST use the original ephemeralKey field as encoded in the transaction as input to KDF^{Sapling}, and (if Canopy is active and leadByte \neq 0x01) in the comparison against repr ${\mathbb{G}}$ (KA.DerivePublic(esk, g_d)).
 For consistency this is also what is specified for Orchard. - Normally only transmitted note ciphertexts of transactions in blocks need to be decrypted.
-In that case, any received Sapling note is necessarily a positioned note, so its ρ value can immediately be calculated per § 4.16 'Note Commitments and Nullifiers' on p.
-55. To test whether a Sapling or Orchard note is unspent in a particular block chain also requires the nullifier deriving key nk; the coin is unspent if and only if the nullifier computed as in § 4.16 on p.
-55 is not in the nullifier set for that block chain. - A note can change from being unspent to spent as a node's view of the best valid block chain is extended by new transactions.
+In that case, any received Sapling note is necessarily a positioned note, so its ρ value can immediately be calculated per §4.16 'Computing ρ values and Nullifiers' on p.
+56. To test whether a Sapling or Orchard note is unspent in a particular block chain also requires the nullifier deriving key nk; the coin is unspent if and only if the nullifier computed as in §4.16 on p.
+56 is not in the nullifier set for that block chain. - A note can change from being unspent to spent as a node's view of the best valid block chain is extended by new transactions.
 Also, block chain reorganizations can cause a node to switch to a different best valid block chain that does not contain the transaction in which a note was output. - A client MAY attempt to decrypt a transmitted note ciphertext of a transaction in the mempool, using the next block height for height.
 However, in that case it MUST NOT assume that the transaction will be mined and MUST treat the decrypted information as provisional, and private. - [NU5 onward] It is a consensus rule (in § 4.6 'Action Descriptions' on p.
-40) that each Action description field MUST be a valid encoding of its declared type, which in the case of ephemeralKey is KA^{Orchard}.
-Public (i.e. \mathbb{P}^), and therefore epk cannot be $\mathcal{O}{\mathbb{P}}$.
+41) that each Action description field MUST be a valid encoding of its declared type, which in the case of ephemeralKey is KA^{Orchard}.
+Public (i.e. \mathbb{P}^), and therefore epk cannot be $\mathcal{O}{\mathbb{P}}$. - [NU5 onward] The domain separators [4] and [5] used in the input to PRF^{expand} are swapped for Orchard relative to Sapling.
+This was due to an oversight and there is no good reason for it.

-4.19.3 Decryption using a Full Viewing Key (Sapling and Orchard)
+4.20.3 Decryption using a Full Viewing Key (Sapling and Orchard)

 Let ovk : $\mathbb{B}^{\mathbb{Y}^{[\ell{ovk}/8]}}$ be the outgoing viewing key, as specified in §4.2.2 'Sapling Key Components' on p.
-34 or §4.2.3 'Orchard Key Components' on p.
-36, that is to be used for decryption.
+35 or §4.2.3 'Orchard Key Components' on p.
+37, that is to be used for decryption.
 (If ovk = \bot was used for encryption, the payment is not decryptable by this method.)

-Let the constants CanopyActivationHeight and ZIP212GracePeriod be as defined in §5.3 'Constants' on p.
-70.
+Let the constants CanopyActivationHeight and ZIP212GracePeriod be as defined in § 5.3 'Constants' on p.
+72.